-Warrior Trading excels at education, and that starts at the top with their founder Ross Cameron.
+Warrior Trading excels at education, and that starts at the top with its founder Ross Cameron.

 Cameron leads highly personal chat room discussions, audio feeds, and video feeds in real time.
 Subscribers can even see Cameron’s own trades in real time, along with the company’s other professional traders and educators.
 To help new traders get started, Warrior Trading provides a series of free educational videos in addition to their premium education tools.

 In a fun exercise, Cameron opened a publicly visible new account with only $500, and he lets subscribers watch as he grows it to a target of $1 million.
 In the first month alone, he grew it from $500 to more than $53,000.

 Warrior Trading delivers a newsletter every day with a handful of stocks to watch that day.
 You can use their real-time scanner to track them and other stocks throughout the trading day and create SMS message alerts in addition to email alerts for timely trades.
 To build confidence, you can trade with fake money using their simulator.

 All that personal attention costs a pretty penny.
 Warrior Trading’s Pro service charges a dizzying $5,997 per year, so it doesn’t exactly appeal to the mildly curious.